pablop16n/web-docs-scorer/README.md

 | bad_chars_score | ratio of bad characters: emojis, non word punctuation, separators, etc. | 0 - 1 |
 | repeated_score | ratio of repeated segments | 0 - 1 |

-A detailed description of how we compute these scores is given below in ## Detailed description.
-To understand how do we compute the final document score from these subscores, we provide an example:
+A detailed description of how we compute these subscores is given below in ## Detailed description.

+These will be used to compute a final score, which is a summary of the others, and is computed as follows:

+We depart from an initial number where the _language_score_ has an initial weigth of 80% (`language_score * 0.8`) to which we add the subscores that have to do with segments length, that is _big_segments_score_ and _largest_segments_score_.
+The resulting number is then multiplied by the rest of subscores used gathered in what we consider a _penalty_score_.
+The penalty score multiplies the rest of scores as follows.

+The final socre is then done this way:

+`(language_score * 0.8 + big_segments_score + largest_segments_score) * penalty_score`

+To understand the meaning of the final score, we provide an example:

 This is an excerpt of a complete analized text from HPLT v1.2 Italian, the whole document can be found in `example/example1.jsonl`: